PropertyTechnology/PT-WebForm/README.md

 ```

 ### Consumer Attributes
 The following visible fields must be set by the consumer on each submission of the form.
-All fields except the `message` are mandatory.
+All fields except `message` are mandatory.

 `first_name`
 ```